 City Council meeting dates are regularly listed in the City Newsletter.
-At a minimum, meeting agendas are posted on the Community Center bulletin board outside the Auditorium, published on the City website, and sent out weekly by email to those who sign up to receive them.
+At a minimum, meeting agendas are posted on the Community Center bulletin board, published on the City website, and sent out weekly by email to those who sign up to receive them.

-3. Agenda Packets
+Agenda Packets